Higher central charges and Witt groups: The modular tensor categories

 \section{The modular tensor categories $\so(2r+1)_{2r+1}$}

 In this section, we provide some basic facts for the quantum group modular categories for $r \geq 1$.
 The readers are referred to \cite{BakalovKirillov, rowell2006} for more details on these categories.
-In particular, by \cite{Wenzl-Cstar}, $\CC_r$ is pseudounitary.
+In particular, by \cite{Wenzl-Cstar}, $\CC_r$ is pseudounitary, so $\ss{\CC_{r}} = \ss{\CC_{r}}'$ for $r \in \BN$ by Remark \ref{rmk:pseudo}.
 We prove a formula for the higher central charges of $\CC_r$ in Lemma \ref{lem:ord-T} and a formula for $D_r = \sqrt{\dim(\CC_r)}$ in Proposition \ref{prop:Dr} which are essential to the proof of our major result.